johnochs/Learning-JS/logic/lectures/coercion-and-truthiness.md

 - `null`
 - `NaN`

-Hopefully you are reasonably familiar with some of these values if you've done anything with JS before.
+Hopefully you are reasonably familiar with some of the above values if you've done anything with JS before.
 And if you've read other people's code, you may have seen some people "hacking" this weird behavior to their benefit.
 A very common use of this behavior the following example:

 Assume that the variable `userNames` is empty (i.e. `userNames = []`).